 For some people, hunting with a catapult has been a lifelong process.
-But for quite a few people, actually knowing how to shoot and fire a hunting catapult properly, as well as accurately shoot the catapult is not quite as easy as it seems.!
+But for quite a few people, actually knowing how to aim, shoot and fire properly, as well as accurately is not quite as easy as it seems.!

-If you own several different catapults, you will, no doubt, find yourself making little changes in order to suit your personal firing needs - these are small refinements and changes needed to compensate for your personal style of hunting, your physical strengths and tweaking the catapult for your own ways of shooting your catapult.
+If you own several different models, you will, no doubt, find yourself making little changes in order to suit your personal firing needs - these are small refinements and changes needed to compensate for your personal style of hunting, your physical strengths and weaknesses for your own ways of shooting.

 You will, most definitely, find yourself experimenting with different types of ammo sizes and even shapes - as well as changing the power band strength to see what really works best for you.

-Anyone who is serious about catapult hunting finds that a bit of experimentation is the only and best way to get the most consistent and accurate catapult for their needs.
+Anyone who is serious about hunting finds that a bit of experimentation is the only and best way to be the most consistent and accurate for their needs.

-You must experiment if you want to progress and get more accurate and proficient at catapult hunting.
-Therefore, this short article is aimed more specifically at the beginner and intermediate catapult user, rather than the experienced hunter.
+You must experiment if you want to progress and get more accurate and proficient at this type of hunting and food procurement.
+Therefore, this short article is aimed more specifically at the beginner and intermediate user, rather than the experienced hunter.

-All catapult hunting has to be divided into the two main groups -
+All hunting has to be divided into the two main groups -

 - PRACTICE - this is generally referred to as "Plinking"

 - HUNTING - the practice of actually stalking down and killing game.

 Before you even consider going out into the woods and hunting for real,